m0euk/RDS-Bridge/helper/README.md

 it needs `lipo` and `ditto`, so macOS only. (`bash build.sh` rather than `./build.sh` because files uploaded through GitHub's web interface arrive without the executable bit; `chmod +x build.sh` first if you prefer the shorter form.)

+To confirm which build you're about to run, check the source stamp and then the binary itself — on macOS or Linux `grep helperBuild main.go`, on Windows `findstr helperBuild main.go`; then `./rds-bridge-helper -version` (Windows: `rds-bridge-helper.exe -version`).
+That one check separates "the fix didn't work" from "the fix isn't running".

 ## Protocol